Photo courtesy of the Utah Transit Authority.

 Air quality along the Wasatch Front has improved markedly over the past two decades.
-This is primarily due to newer vehicles that emit substantially lower pollution and increasing options for residents to walk, bike, or use transit.
+Salt Lake City was recently designated by the Environmental Protection Agency (EPA) to be free of carbon monoxide (CO) pollution after being designated as a CO non-attainment area 42 years ago in 1978.
+This is primarily due to newer vehicles that substantially reduced emissions and increasing options for residents to walk, bike, or use transit.
 Continuing to improve air quality along the Wasatch Front, however, remains a challenge now and in the future.

 Air quality is central to the Wasatch Front Regional Council’s (WFRC) work and responsibilities.
 WFRC considers air quality impacts when developing the Wasatch Choice 2050 (WC2050) Vision and the Regional Transportation Plan (RTP).
-The RTP must meet the standards identified in the Utah State Implementation Plan (SIP), which implements the federal air quality standards for the State of Utah.
+The RTP must meet the air quality standards identified in the Utah State Implementation Plan (SIP), which implements the federal air quality standards for the State of Utah.
 This means that the vehicle emissions resulting from the transportation projects proposed in the RTP may not exceed the level set for them in the SIP.
-The level of pollution from particulate matter, 2.5 microns in diameter or less (PM2.5), is a significant concern.
-Fortunately, PM2.5 emissions from transportation sources are projected to decline by 52% from 2008 through 2019, due to improvements in auto technology, increased transit utilization, and other travel choices.
-Despite this progress, there is still more that we can and should do.

 For additional information regarding air quality, please contact Kip Billings.

 Air quality conformity is a federal requirement in the context of transportation plans and air quality goals.
-Emissions from vehicles may not exceed limits defined in the SIP, a plan for reducing and controlling emissions in the state to meet National Ambient Air Quality Standards (NAAQS).
-The RTP and the Transportation Improvement Program (TIP) developed by WFRC must meet this air quality conformity requirement for all of the years defined in these plans.
-This means that vehicle emissions estimated for the year 2050 may not exceed the budget identified in the SIP.
-Failure to meet conformity requirements restricts spending of federal and local transportation funds to safety, maintenance, or improvement projects on minor roads only.
+Emissions from vehicles may not exceed limits defined in the State Implementation Plan (SIP), a plan for reducing and controlling emissions in the state to meet National Ambient Air Quality Standards (NAAQS).
+The Regional Transportation Plan (RTP) and the Transportation Improvement Program (TIP) developed by WFRC must meet this air quality conformity requirement for all of the years defined in these plans.
+This means that vehicle emissions estimated for the last year of the RTP (2050) may not exceed the budget identified in the SIP.
+Failure to meet conformity requirements restricts spending of federal and local transportation funds to safety, maintenance, or projects on minor roads only.
 If conformity requirements are not met, transportation funds may not be used to add capacity to principal arterials and freeways or to expand fixed guideway transit facilities.

 All current transportation plans and programs for the Wasatch Front region conform to the established SIP and its various sections.
 Changes will likely continue to be made to federal air quality standards, which will require corresponding changes to the SIP.
 The attainment (or “maintenance”) status for the Wasatch Front region may be found in the “What is a SIP?” section.

-There is a separate section in the SIP for each regulated pollutant and each designated air quality non-attainment or maintenance area.
-Within the Wasatch Front region, there are five areas that are addressed in separate sections of the SIP: Salt Lake County and Ogden City (PM10 or coarse particulate matter), Salt Lake City and Ogden City (carbon monoxide or CO), and the Salt Lake PM2.5 non-attainment area (fine particulate matter pollution control area including Salt Lake and Davis counties, as well as portions of Weber, Box Elder, and Tooele counties).
+There is a separate section in the State Implementation Plan (SIP) for air quality for each regulated pollutant and each designated area of air quality non-attainment or maintenance.
+Within the Wasatch Front region, there are five areas that are addressed in separate sections of the SIP: Salt Lake County and Ogden City (PM10 or coarse particulate matter), Ogden City (carbon monoxide or CO), Northern Wasatch Front ozone non-attainment area (including Salt Lake and Davis Counties, as well as portions of Weber and Tooele Counties), and the Salt Lake PM2.5 non-attainment area (fine particulate matter pollution control area including Salt Lake and Davis counties, as well as portions of Weber, Box Elder, and Tooele counties).

 Wasatch Front Region Non-Attainment Designations